vcm79503/4610-Project-2/README.md

 <img width="1470" alt="Screenshot 2025-04-28 at 5 25 52 PM" src="https://github.com/user-attachments/assets/c895a19b-0a93-4163-b3d8-63b2585e9ac7" />
 <img width="1470" alt="Screenshot 2025-04-28 at 5 25 56 PM" src="https://github.com/user-attachments/assets/d36ebd38-5702-4a83-9c96-95bf365f94ea" />

+The visualizations highlight important patterns in animal outcomes at the Austin, Texas shelter.
+Birds experience both positive and negative outcomes at younger ages, often around 1 to 1.5 years, suggesting a faster turnover in the shelter system.
+Cats are adopted at the youngest average age but also face negative outcomes like euthanasia earlier, usually between 1–2 years, possibly due to health issues or overcrowding.
+Dogs, in contrast, are adopted later, around 1.9 years, and face euthanasia at the oldest average age of about 4.44 years, showing that older dogs are particularly at risk.
+After noticing these major differences in average euthanasia age between cats and dogs, we decided to investigate euthanasia rates further by looking at gender and sterilization status.
+One interesting finding was that male dogs are euthanized at higher rates than females, regardless of whether they are neutered or intact.
+Overall, the analysis shows that species, gender, and reproductive status all play a major role in survival outcomes, suggesting that shelters could reduce euthanasia rates by promoting spay/neuter programs and targeting vulnerable groups like intact males.